 EDPOSA is a cross-campus organization for all students that facilitates discussion about topics and research surrounding education policy; provides opportunities for interaction between IU students and experts in the field; and serves as an education policy information and resource hub for the IU Bloomington community.
 A few of EDPOSA’s main functions include:

-- Bringing in diverse speakers with varied perspectives about current issues in education
+- Inviting diverse speakers with varied perspectives about current issues in education

 - Providing opportunities for student engagement in panel discussions